Resolving Kernel Panics

 1. Remove all peripherals -- USB, FireWire®, and related devices -- except the Apple mouse, Apple keyboard, and monitor.

-2. If you have added other internal devices -- such as third-party PCI or other cards -- remove these as well.
+2. If you have added other internal devices, such as third-party expansion cards, remove these as well.

 3. Note: Some hardware or peripherals you have added to your Mac may have also required you to install vendor-supplied software, such as drivers or kernel extensions, to support that hardware under Mac OS X. If you are removing hardware that required associated software to be installed, you should also uninstall that software.
 Consult the documentation that came with the third-party hardware and its software for instructions on uninstalling the associated software.